ausayers/contacts/README.md

 # contacts
-Store, access, and edit contact information all through the command line!
+Quickly and securely store, access, and edit contact information all through the command line!
+All contact information is stored in an encrypted local file.